Overcoming Relationship Problems

 - Spend time together, And spend time apart.
 Remember you are two individuals coming together because you enjoy each others company.
 Learn to enjoy your own company as well, it will improve your own happiness and ultimately enhance the relationship too.

 - Set boundaries and then maintain them.
 This includes clearly communicating expectations to each other and maintaining respect for one another.
 Anger or resentment in a relationship is a sign that boundaries have been crossed.
 Revisit expectations throughout your relationship and work together to reconnect if they have been lost.

 - Communication really is the key to success.
 Not just any communication but good effective communication will help you to really hear each and other and convey your needs respectively.
 Read more about the Four Horseman on this page.

 - Remember why you got together, what were the reasons and attractions that first drew you together.
 Reflect on these and where you both are today.

 Are you are Relationship Master or Disaster?

-Relationship disasters are relatively easy to spot, there are four ares to consider.
-These are otherwise known as: The Four Horseman of the Apocalypse (thanks to over 50 years of research by Drs.
+Relationship problems are relatively easy to spot, there are four areas to consider.
+These are otherwise known as The Four Horseman of the Apocalypse (thanks to over 50 years of research by Drs.
 John and Julie Gottman):

 2. Contempt.
-This is by far the most serious of the four horseman.
+This is by far the most serious of the four horsemen.
 It includes any verbal or nonverbal expression that puts one partner above/ or better than the other.
-Common forms of contempt include eye rolling, sneering, name calling and mocking.
+Common forms of contempt include eye-rolling, sneering, name-calling and mocking.
 It eats away at fondness and admiration between two people and if left unchecked can be the undoing of the relationship.
-The antidote: lower your tolerance of contempt and with the help of a psychologist learn to foster appreciation for each other.
-With help you can learn to eliminate contemptuous communication.
+The antidote: lower your tolerance of contempt and with the help of couples counselling learn to foster an appreciation for each other.
+With help, you can learn to eliminate contemptuous communication.